 Director* Jeff Masten is a conservation burial consultant with Landmatters.
 Jeff works with private partners and land trusts on site assessment, land and risk analyses, project development, financing models and funding opportunities for conservation acquisitions and conservation burial projects.
 With over 20 years in the field, Jeff’s expertise is in building partnerships, and creating and leading cutting-edge conservation programs.
 Introduced to conservation burial in 2006, Jeff has supported the development of conservation burial projects in North Carolina and throughout the country.
 He is a founding member of the CBA and a co-founder of Bluestem Conservation Cemetery.

-Director and Co-Founder Lee Webster is a lifelong conservationist, author, public speaker, and educator about funeral reform, particularly home funerals and green burials, and founding member of the CBA.
-Her work with major end of life and death nonprofits inform her contributions, including leadership positions is Green Burial Council International (former President and Vice Chair for Education), National Home Funeral Alliance (former President and Vice President), National End-of-Life Doula Alliance (co-founder, treasurer, and director), NHPCO Doula Council (co-founder), and NH Funeral Resources, Education & Advocacy (Director).
+Lee Webster, Green Burial Council International (former President and Vice Chair for Education), National Home Funeral Alliance (former President and Vice President), National End-of-Life Doula Alliance (co-founder, treasurer, and director), NHPCO Doula Council (co-founder), and NH Funeral Resources, Education & Advocacy (Director).
 Inception - 2022

 Board service is a privilege, your organization is a gift,